WHAT TO READ:

 Get yourself to a Catholic

 bookstore such as St. Jude (www.stjudeshop.com).
-Even if you thought religion
+Even if you thought religion was

-in philosophy, Christian history, the apostles, the wild stories of the saints,
+philosophy, Christian history, the apostles, the wild stories of the saints,

 canon law, insane miracles, the fall of the angels, heaven, hell, marriage,